mattcaron/misc_notes/install.linode.ubuntu.24.04.md

 1. Open up firewall ports:

-       sudo ufw allow from any to 0.0.0.0/0 port 19133 proto udp comment 'minecraft'
+	   sudo ufw allow 19133 comment 'minecraft' sudo ufw allow 19134 comment 'minecraft'

 1. Edit `/home/minecraft/minecraft/server.properties` and set the config appropriately.

-    - IMPORTANT - set the port to 19133, as BedrockConnect (below) is going to get 19132.
+    - IMPORTANT - set the ports to 19133 and 19134, as BedrockConnect (below) is going to get 19132.

 1. Create `/home/minecraft/runminecraft` as follows: